savimonty/docker-tensorflow-regression/README.md

-# Run Tensorflow in Docker enabled with Nvidia GPU
+# Run Tensorflow in Docker enabled with NVIDIA GPU

-Assumption: You have Ubuntu 18.04 with the proper nvidia drivers installed.
+Assumption: You have Ubuntu 18.04 with the proper NVIDIA drivers installed.

 This is simple project to play with regression using tensorflow with GPU enabled.

-To enable the nvidia runtime with Docker
+To enable the NVIDIA runtime with Docker

 Add the NVIDIA docker repo
 ```